Amanda Matthews

-Amanda Matthews (born 1968) is an American sculptor and painter from Louisville, Kentucky, United States, who lives in Lexington, Kentucky.
+Amanda Matthews (born 1968) is an American sculptor and painter from Mt.
+Washington, Kentucky, United States, who lives in Lexington, Kentucky.

-Early life, Education, and Family
+Early life, education and family

 Amanda Matthews was born in 1968 in Louisville, Kentucky to James (Jim) Matthews III and Brenda Matthews.
 She attended Bullitt East High School in Mt.
 Washington, Kentucky and graduated in 1986.
-Matthews earned her Bachelor of Arts in Studio Art with a minor in Philosophy from the University of Louisville in Louisville, Kentucky.
+Matthews earned her Bachelor of Arts in Studio Art with a minor in Philosophy from the University of Louisville in Louisville, Kentucky in 1990.
 She studied abroad in Paris, France in 1989 with the University of Louisville, studying Fine Art and Architecture while abroad.

 Career

-Matthews is known for her award-winning work that honors women and celebrates diversity and inclusion.
-In 2019, she was selected to create a monumental sculptural installation titled, "The Girl Puzzle", in New York City on Roosevelt Island honoring investigative reporter Nellie Bly, which was planned to be unveiled in 2020, but due to the COVID-19 Pandemic, was completed and unveiled on December 10, 2021.